 However, the entire purpose becomes defeated when the full length of the pole isn’t long enough.
 If the poles aren’t long enough, you’ll have to resort to crude methods of climbing a stool or standing on a ladder.
 This might give you extra height.
 But, it still takes you off the solid ground, reducing your maneuverability and safety.

-So ensure that the length of the poles has enough overhead reach for the type of work you’ll do.
+Ensure that the poles’ length has enough overhead reach for the type of work you’ll do.
 Most people get pole saws to keep the tree at home in check.
-Assuming that you’re getting the tool for the same reason, consider the height of the tree and yours too.
+Assuming that you’re getting the tool for the same reason, consider the tree’s height and yours.

 Consider the pole saw’s working height.
 This doesn’t refer to the actual length of the pole when it’s fully extended from tip to tip.
 Instead, it indicates the length of the pole plus an arm length.
-For example, if a pole saw has a 12-foot working height, that means the pole length would approximately be 9-10 feet long.
+For example, if a pole saw has a 12-foot working height, the pole length would be approximately 9-10 feet long.

-Generally speaking, our experts advise that you pick an electric pole saw that complements your natural height.
-The length of most pole saws range from 8 to 16 feet.
-But while there are some options with a fixed pole, most modern pole saws have an adjustable length, so just make sure you’re getting a good range when it comes to pole length and maximum working height.
+Generally speaking, I advise picking an electric pole saw that complements your natural height.
+The length of most pole saws ranges from 8 to 16 feet.
+But while there are some options with a fixed pole, most modern pole saws have an adjustable length, so ensure you get a reasonable range for pole length and maximum working height.

 Cutting Capacity